Blog

 The advertiser side of the ecosystem contains two types of brands:

 • Endemic brands are those already selling their products on the retailer platform and using marketing options provided by the retailer to increase their visibility within the platform.
-Examples for endemic brands would be T-fal advertising on Amazon, or Nike having a highlighted spot on Zalando.
+Examples of endemic brands would be T-fal advertising on Amazon, or Nike having a highlighted spot on Zalando.

 • Non-endemic brands do not sell their products/services through the retailer, but they still use the retailer’s data and ad capabilities to target their audience.
 Examples of non-endemic brands would be H&M ads within the Klarna (finance) app or travel deals within a real estate app.